The Troll’s Ride

 THE FARMER'S SON LARS was riding along the road with a happy heart.
 He and his horse would ride to the city, where he would buy a new jacket.
 That evening he was expected at his love's house at six o'clock to ask the big question, and he wanted to look his best.

 Lars felt rather sure that Lisa, his love, would not turn him down.
 But her father was another matter.
 Lars was the sort of fellow who did not always arrive to places when he said he would.
-These were the days when fathers could say "yea" or "nay" on the matter of who their daughters married.
+These were the days when fathers could say Yes or No on the matter of who their daughters married.
 Lars knew what was important to Lisa's father.
 And he was sure that as long as he got there by six o'clock that night, all would be well.

 To reach the city more quickly, Lars turned off the road and through a field to a long deep forest.
 As the woods opened to a green meadow, he suddenly saw something that seemed to be moving in a ditch.
-He drew nearer and realized it was a strange-looking woman, crawling along in the bottom of the ditch.
+He drew nearer and realized it was a strange-looking woman crawling along in the bottom of the ditch.

 She lifted her head and stared at him.
 He had never before seen anything as ugly and evil-looking as her face.
 Her small peppercorn eyes were almost hidden in matted dark hair.
 Her nose looked like a carrot, and her lips were as puckered as dark bread crust.